allegroai/clearml-docs/docs/clearml_data/clearml_data_sdk.md

 :::

 Datasets can be created, modified, and managed with ClearML Data's python interface.
-You can upload your dataset to any storage service of your choice  (S3 / GS / Azure / Network Storage) by setting the dataset’s upload destination (see [`output_url`](#uploading-files) parameter of `Dataset.upload` method).
+You can upload your dataset to any storage service of your choice  (S3 / gs / Azure / Network Storage) by setting the dataset’s upload destination (see [`output_url`](#uploading-files) parameter of `Dataset.upload` method).
 Once you have uploaded your dataset, you can access it from any machine.